GeekyAnts/vue-native-website/src/docs/contribution.md

 ---

 ## Open Development
-All work on React happens directly on GitHub.
+All work on Vue Native happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 ## Your First Pull Request
 Working on your first Pull Request?
 You can learn how from this free video series: